 Colorado lost to the Vegas Golden Knights in the Stanley Cup quarterfinals last season, after it won the President's Trophy with the best regular-season record.
 The Avs were a trendy pick to win this last season and should be a force again this year, powered by star center Nathan MacKinnon and a deep group of forwards — although No. 1 goalie Philipp Grubauer left for Seattle in free agency, causing Colorado to trade for veteran (and wild card) Darcy Kuemper.

-Vegas slots in third with +800 odds.
-The Golden Knights did not have to lose anyone to Seattle's expansion — as they are just a couple of years removed from joining the league themselves — but salary cap issues forced them to trade reigning Vezina Trophy winner Marc-Andre Fleury to Chicago (for a mid-tier prospect) and the only major offseason addition, thus far, is acquiring forward Evgenii Dadonov from the Ottawa Senators.
+Vegas slots in third with +750 odds.
+The Golden Knights did not have to lose anyone to Seattle's expansion — as they are just a couple of years removed from joining the league themselves — but salary cap issues forced them to trade reigning Vezina Trophy winner Marc-Andre Fleury to Chicago (for a mid-tier prospect) and the only major offseason additions, thus far, were winger Evgenii Dadonov from the Ottawa Senators and depth center Nolan Patrick from Philadelphia.

 The Toronto Maple Leafs (+1,200) had another disappointing end to their season as they were knocked out in the first round by the Montreal Canadiens.
 While navigating minimal salary cap room (notice a theme?), the Buds lost Top-6 forward Zach Hyman but brought in some middle-six forwards and goalie Petr Mrazek.

 Also worth noting is the expansion Seattle Kraken, who will be making their debut during the 2021-22 season.
-While they aren't expected to do much at +4,000, the Kraken still have better odds than 13 current NHL clubs.
+While they aren't expected to do much at +5,000, the Kraken still have better odds than nine current NHL clubs.

 The bottom end of the board, meanwhile, features the Detroit Red Wings and the Buffalo Sabres — who all eyes are on as they are expected to move superstar Jack Eichel — at +20,000.